-Departments must use the College Vendor Payment Request form for business meal expenses incurred during non-travel status that are direct-billed to the College.
-A properly completed form must be submitted with all required approval signatures.
-The documentation that must be disclosed or attached prior to sending the form to Accounts Payable for Payment is identical to the documentation required for business meal reimbursements in the previous paragraph.
 Business meals that exceed the meal allowance rate require an approved justification statement for up to 150% of the meal allowance and are allowable expenses to charge to State Funds.
-Meals that exceed 150% of the allowance up to 200% of the standard rate with Dean or VP approval are allowable with University Local Funds.
+Meals that exceed 150% of the allowance up to 200% of the standard rate with Dean or VP approval are allowable with William & Mary Local Funds.

 Appropriate Food and Beverages Functions